Skip to main content

 This Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management was adopted on 29 September 1997 in Vienna diplomatic Conference.
 Estonia signed the Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management 05 January 2001.
 Estonian Parliament ratified the convention 19 October 2005.
 Estonia deposited the instrument of accession to the joint Convention on 03 February 2006.
 The convention entered into force 04 May 2006.

-Luxembourg, National Report on the measures taken by Luxembourg to fulfill the obligations laid down in the Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management, 2009
+Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management, Third Review Meeting of the Contracting Parties, 11 to 20 May 2009, Vienna, Austria, Summary Report

 Specific Design Principles for Deep Geological Repositories and Requirements for the Safety Case